chamaeleonidae/api/docs/apis/profiles.md

 | uid   | optional | The User Profile identifier (typically the Database ID from your backend) |
 | email | optional | If you have sent an email address this will be available for single-user lookup |

 Only one of these parameters is required.
-Users matched are uniquelyidentified based on these keys (no two users have the same `uid` or `email`)
+Users matched are uniquely identified based on these keys (no two users have the same `uid` or `email`)

 When using a **GET** request: